 Ovarian cancer staging is determined surgically.
 If it is stage 4, then diagnosis can be proven with biopsy, and neoadjuvant chemotherapy may be started before surgery.

-Talk to our oncologists at Onco Life Centre about your treatment options.
-Treatment recommendations by our oncologists at Onco Life Centre are tailored and personalized and depends on type and stage of ovarian cancer, genetic changes in the blood or tumor, and the patient’s preferences and overall health.
-The landscape of drug treatment in ovarian cancer has evolved immensely over the last 1 to 2 years.
+Talk to our ovarian cancer oncologists at Onco Life Centre about your treatment options.
+Treatment recommendations by our ovarian cancer specialists at Onco Life Centre are tailored and personalized and depends on type and stage of ovarian cancer, genetic changes in the blood or tumor, and the patient’s preferences and overall health.
+There have been advances in ovarian cancer treatment and the landscape of ovarian cancer drug development has evolved immensely over the last 1 to 2 years.

 Surgery is used for both staging and debulking.
 Staging is the determination of the extent to which as cancer has spread in the body.
 Debulking is removing as much of the tumor as possible.
 This surgery usually results in removal of tubes and ovaries (known as salpingo-oophorectomy), the uterus (hysterectomy), removal of the omentum (omentectomy), lymph node biopsies, and any other organ involved in the disease.
 To accomplish "optimal debulking," at minimum, no individual nodule greater than 1 cm should be left behind.
 To achieve “optimal debulking”, individual patients might need to go through several rounds of chemotherapy prior to surgery (neoadjuvant chemotherapy).

 Any patient healthy enough to tolerate chemotherapy will often benefit greatly from its use.
-When initially diagnosed, the usual first-line approach is to give a combination of a platinum drug and a taxane drug.
+When initially diagnosed, the usual first-line chemotherapy for ovarian cancer is to give a combination of a platinum drug and a taxane drug.

 Stromal and germ cell ovarian tumors are most often treated with a combination of chemotherapy drugs.
 There is much less research on these as they are more curable and much less common than epithelial tumors.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
-To find the most effective treatment, our oncologist may run tests to identify the genes, proteins, and other factors in your tumor.
+To find the most effective treatment, our ovarian cancer oncologist may run tumor profiling tests to identify the genes, proteins, and other factors in your tumor.

 Typically, about 20% of high-grade tumors have mutations in the BRCA genes.
 The BRCA mutation, even if found only in the tumor and not in the blood, may increase the effectiveness of poly ADP-ribose polymerase (PARP) inhibitors.
 Less common ovarian cancers such as low-grade serous, endometrioid, and clear cell cancers may express mutations in BRAF, PI3KCA, and PTEN genes.